DuckBoss/client-tools-assistant/README.md

 ## ⚠️ Disclaimer

+- This **DOES NOT** contain any actual data, it only has the code to use with your own data.
+- This **DOES NOT** provide any trained or finetuned models, it is using out-of-the-box IBM Granite + Nomic Embed
+- This is a generic software, it can be used as a generic rag-based LLM.
+There is no company data in use.
-This is a proof-of-concept.
+- This is a proof-of-concept.
 None of the code is finalized, and it will probably change a lot.
-Don't expect any sort of magical working code, I'm not Linus Torvalds.
+- Don't expect any sort of magical working code, I'm not Linus Torvalds.

 ### 🚀 Primary Technologies Used

-- **Ollama**: For the local LLM interface
+- **Ollama**: For the local LLM interface (running locally)
 - **IBM Granite-3.3:2b Model**: For the local LLM model
 - **nomic-embed-text**: For the local embedding model
 - **ChromaDB**: For the local vector database